privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

     'passFieldHint' => 'Password',

     /**
-     * Set this to 'true' if you will have single sign on possibility.
+     * Set this to 'true' if you want to use single sign on.
-     * All information that we need to process SSO will be saved in session
+     * All information required for SSO will be saved in the session.
-     * and retrived by another log in.
-     * After log out the SSO data will be removed from session.
+     * After logging out, the SSO data will be removed from the session.
      */
     'SSO' => 'false',